anhquan99/markdown/CSharp.md

 # Array clone() vs copy()
 - **Clone()** destination is not required
 - **Copy()** destination is required, the array copy need to exist before copy and must be large enough to hold all elements.
+# Internal
+- Accessible within the same assembly
+# Object pool
+- An object pool is a container having objects ready to be used.
+It tracks the object that is currently in use, total number of objects in the pool.
+This reduces the overhead of creating and re-creating objects.